Court agrees to block collection of Trump's massive civil fraud judgment if he puts up $175M

 That period ended Monday, though James could have decided to allow Trump more time.

-Trump's debt stems from a monthslong civil trial last fall over the state's allegations that he, his company and top executives vastly puffed up his wealth on financial statements, conning bankers and insurers who did business with him.
-The statements valued his penthouse for years as though it were nearly three times its actual size, for example.

-Engoron sided with the attorney general and ordered Trump to pay $355 million, plus interest that grows daily.
-Some co-defendants, including his sons and company executive vice presidents, Donald Trump Jr. and Eric Trump, were ordered to pay far smaller amounts.
-Monday's ruling also puts those on hold if the $175 million bond is posted.

 Under New York law, filing an appeal generally doesn't hold off enforcement of a judgment.
-But there's an automatic pause if the person or entity posts a bond that covers what's owed.
+But there's an automatic pause if the person or entity posts a bond covering what's owed.

+Many defendants are able to get such a bond, but “judgments of this size are rare,” said Joshua Naftalis, a former federal prosecutor now in private practice.

+“What makes this one unusual is someone who is subject to an enormous amount of money and has to come up with it himself,” Naftalis said.

-The ex-president's lawyers have said it's impossible for him to do that.
-They said underwriters wanted 120% of the judgment and wouldn't accept real estate as collateral.
+The ex-president's lawyers have said underwriters wanted 120% of the judgment and wouldn't accept real estate as collateral.
 That would mean tying up over $557 million in cash, stocks and other liquid assets, and Trump's company needs some left over to run the business, his attorneys have said.

-Trump's attorneys asked an appeals court to freeze collection without his posting a bond.
-The attorney general's office objected.
+They asked an appeals court to freeze collection without his posting a bond.
+The attorney general's office objected, saying he hadn't explored every option for covering the amount.

+The appeals court “chose a middle ground” by still requiring Trump to put up money but lowering the amount, Naftalis said.

 Credit: AP